 Griselda Records has developed a strong reputation for two things: Modernizing the crime tale aesthetic of ‘90s east coast hip-hop and modernizing it well.
-To that end, Queens emcee Rome Streetz has recruited labelmate/in-house producer Daringer for his ninth album “Hatton Garden Holdup”.
+To that end, Queens emcee Rome Streetz has recruited labelmate/in-house producer Daringer for a new collaborative album “Hatton Garden Holdup”.
 The title ties into the usual Griselda musical themes and also serves as a nod to Rome’s status as a Londoner by birth.
 With the album cover being an image of a plethora of emptied safe deposit boxes, it’s clear that Daringer and Rome have, musically speaking, shot steroids into the Notorious B.I.G.-coined adage of “Gimme the Loot”.

 With the release of 2022’s “Kiss the Ring”, Rome seemed poised to be a top contender for the throne of New York City’s coke rhymers.
 On “Hatton Garden Holdup”, Rome and Daringer waste no time in retaining that position, starting with “Ace of Bass”.
 A drumless intro with a slowed sample, Rome comes right out of the gate with braggadocious rhymes.
 Daringer creates a decidedly spooky atmosphere on “Sage”, which opens with vocal samples from “The Wire” to emphasize the necessity of getting paper.
 ScHoolBoy Q makes the album’s first guest appearance and his laid-back flow stands in contrast to Rome’s more persistent flow.
 “Drive By” is largely comprised of a looped guitar sample as Rome spits battle rhymes which contain references from Ted DiBiase to Billy Ocean.
 The first single, “Starbvxkz”, has head-nodding thumping boom-bap drums and a looped keyboard sample, and a video reflecting the imagery of Rome’s lyrics, namely urban landscapes, paraphernalia, baking soda, and brand fashion: